Discover Marseille: A Mediterranean Gem

 Walking around, you can see the last and rare remains of the medieval period, including the exceptional architecture of the Vieille Charité.

-You will find three different museums that you can walk inside and visit.
+You will find three different museums that you can walk into and visit.

 The stone used, the general layout and the tall ceilings of the corridors and rooms make this a unique attraction.